arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/21.packaging-labeling-app-note/content.md

 - `infeedConveyor (R)`: This output resets the `infeedConveyor`, stopping it as part of the shutdown.
 - `packConveyor (R)`: This output resets the `packConveyor`, stopping it as part of the shutdown.
 - `sealingAndLabelingConveyor (R)`: This output resets the `sealingAndLabelingConveyor`, stopping the conveyor in the sealing and labeling stage.
-- `boxSealingMachine (R)`: This output resets the boxSealingMachine, stopping the sealing operation.
+- `boxSealingMachine (R)`: This output resets the `boxSealingMachine`, stopping the sealing operation.
 - `signalTowerRedLight`: This output activates the `signalTowerRedLight`, indicating that the system is in a stopped state.
 - `labelingControl (R)`: This output resets `labelingControl`, stopping the labeling process.
-- `getControlWordAxisX`: This variable is used to get the Control Word from the X-axis servodriver.
+- `getControlWordAxisX`: This variable is used to get the Control Word from the X-axis servo driver.
 The control word is a multi-bit register that controls motor actions, with each bit triggering specific functions like starting, stopping, or homing.
-- `getControlWordAxisY`: This variable is used to get the Control Word from the Y-axis servodriver.
+- `getControlWordAxisY`: This variable is used to get the Control Word from the Y-axis servo driver.
 The control word is a multi-bit register that controls motor actions, with each bit triggering specific functions like starting, stopping, or homing.
-- `getControlWordAxisZ`: This variable is used to get the Control Word from the Z-axis servodriver.
+- `getControlWordAxisZ`: This variable is used to get the Control Word from the Z-axis servo driver.
 The control word is a multi-bit register that controls motor actions, with each bit triggering specific functions like starting, stopping, or homing.
 - `setControlWordAxisX`: This variable is used to send commands to the X-axis motor by setting specific bits in its control word, enabling functions like starting, stopping, or homing.
 - `setControlWordAxisY`: This variable is used to send commands to the Y-axis motor by setting specific bits in its control word, enabling functions like starting, stopping, or homing.
 - `setControlWordAxisZ`: This variable is used to send commands to the Z-axis motor by setting specific bits in its control word, enabling functions like starting, stopping, or homing.